 How Long Do Snails Sleep For?

-Usually sleeps are short (seven separate sleeps within 13 hours) but can be much longer during hibernation.
+Usually sleeps are short (seven separate periods of sleep within 13 hours) but can be much longer during hibernation.
 To protect themselves from the cold and preserve energy, a snail could hibernate for up to 3 years.

 Now that snails are a common sight in home aquariums, more and more people are realizing how interesting they are.
 The way that they sleep is completely different to both the fish you keep them with and us as humans.